Scalp cooling is done by applying cold temperatures to your scalp during chemotherapy treatment for cancer. It’ sometimes called scalp hypothermia.

 A room-temperature cap is secured to your head, then connected to a hose that’s attached to a cooling machine.
 A second insulating cap is then placed on top of the first cap.
 The machine delivers coolant to the cap during chemo treatment and for about an hour and a half after treatment is finished.
 Sensors in the cap allow the temperature of the cap to be regulated so that the cap remains cold throughout the entire treatment.

 If scalp cooling proves effective for your specific chemo treatments, you’ll be able to keep most, if not all, of your hair.
-In one study conducted on women with breast cancer, more than 50 percent of the women who received scalp cooling during their chemo treatment kept most or all of their hair.
+In conducted on women with breast cancer, more than 50 percent of the women who received scalp cooling during their chemo treatment kept most or all of their hair.
 All of the women who didn’t get scalp cooling experienced hair loss.

 Many of these studies also show that scalp cooling is most successful for early stage forms of breast and solid tumor cancer.
 While we need further research to sort out long-term effectiveness or side effects, this is a noninvasive approach that appears to be safe.

 Electing to use scalp cooling to prevent hair loss also gives you some control over part of the chemo process.
 This can give you peace of mind and confidence during cancer treatment.

 Scalp cooling can cause discomfort if you’re sensitive to cold.
 Applying cold temperatures to the scalp can lower your overall body temperature, so bring warm clothes or blankets to chemo treatments to prevent symptoms of hypothermia.
 Hypothermia symptoms include: